What is a featured snippet?

 Implementing featured snippets

-So now you have an understanding about what a featured snippet is and the benefits of them, how can you use these to your advantage to create featured snippets of your own?
+So now you have an understanding about what a featured snippet is and the benefits of them, how can optimise for featured snippets of your own?

 The importance of clear structure and code